lsst-dm/dm_dev_guide/services/lsst-login.rst

    **More tips on working Kerberos tickets and OpenSSH ControlMaster**

-   - Your Kerberos ticket on your local machine will need to be renewed occasionally, which you can do with ``kinit -R``.
+   - Your Kerberos ticket on your local machine will occasionally need to be renewed, which you can do with ``kinit -R``.
    - Renewing the ticket on your local machine will not generally renew any tickets you have forwarded to remote machines.
-(NOTE: OpenSSH has a GSSAPIRenewalForcesRekey option that will cascade your ticket renewal out wherever you have forwarded them, however it is not implemented on all platforms, e.g. macOS.)
+(NOTE: OpenSSH has a GSSAPIRenewalForcesRekey option that will cascade your ticket renewals out wherever you have forwarded them, however it is not implemented on all platforms, e.g. macOS.)
-   - The example above shows you can request a ticket with a maximum lifetime (25 hours) and maximum renewable life time (7 days), again, ``kinit -l 25h -r 7d ...``.
+   - The example above shows that you can request a ticket with a maximum lifetime (25 hours) and maximum renewable life time (7 days), again, ``kinit -l 25h -r 7d ...``.
-   - If your local ticket expires before you renew it you will have to ``kinit`` (and authenticate with your password) to create a new ticket.
+   - If your local ticket expires before you renew it, you will have to ``kinit`` (and authenticate with your password) to create a new ticket.

 .. _lsst-login-software: